mjmccoy/mjmccoy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I work on understanding gene architecture evolution and its roles in driving both the molecular diversity and complexity of nervous systems, as well as the breakdown of these systems in disease.
+I investigate gene architecture evolution and molecular complexity in nervous systems, including its breakdown in disease.
 Using my background in molecular genetics, genomics and neurobiology, I develop experimental and computational methods for comparative and functional genomics.
 I apply these methods in classical and emerging model systems including octopus and squid, nematodes, fish, and human cell fate reprogramming.

 # Experience